 Ivonne Díaz-Claisse, Ph.D. | President & CEO, HISPA

-She holds a BS in Mathematics from the University of Puerto Rico; a Masters in Engineering in Operations Research from Cornell University, a Masters in Mathematics from the University of Maryland and a Ph.D. in Mathematics from Arizona State University.
-With this background and her professional experience, Díaz-Claisse is particularly passionate about growing the pipeline of Hispanic students going into STEM fields.
+Her professional background includes a 10-year career at AT&T as an Operations Research Analyst, supporting network capacity planning initiatives by providing expertise in data analysis, optimization, and forecasting.
+She holds a BS in mathematics from the University of Puerto Rico; a master’s in engineering in operations research from Cornell University, a master’s in mathematics from the University of Maryland, and a Ph.D. in mathematics from Arizona State University.
+With her background and professional experience, Dr. Díaz-Claisse is particularly passionate about growing the pipeline of Hispanic students going into STEM fields.